1) One God

 • Universal purpose: The one God is the Creator and Lord of all, not just one nation or group.

-• Foundation for the Trinity: The Trinity is not tritheism (three gods), but one God in three persons.
+• Foundation for the Trinity: The Trinity reveals one God in three persons, rather than three separate gods (tritheism).

 And Now?